gt-cs3220-23fall/cs3220-labs/lab3/README.md

 #### [9] Export the bitstream

-Click on File -> Export -> Export block design.
+Click on File -> Export -> Export bitstream.

 #### [10] Prepare the files